 The Home Affairs Department has launched the District-based Programmes for Racial Harmony to sponsor non-governmental organisations (NGOs) to organise district-based activities to encourage interaction and exchange between the ethnic minority (EM) and local communities.
-Please refer to the project page for details.
+Proposals are invited from now until 23 June 2023.
+Please refer to the project page for requirements, budget ceiling and other details.

 The Government has launched the territory-wide COVID-19 Vaccination Programme (the Programme) to offer COVID-19 vaccination free of charge to all Hong Kong residents in a phased and orderly manner according to their risk categories.
 Under the Programme, COVID-19 vaccination will be available in different locations, including hospitals and clinics, and outreach to residential care homes and community vaccination centres.
 To prevent crowds from gathering and facilitate streaming of arrangements, members of the public can schedule an appointment on the Programme’s appointment website.